The Domain Settings page is where you manage:

 - Review the Allowed Request Schema column to verify your changes.

-Manage Redirects
+Manage redirects

 Click the down arrow to the right of the page title and select Redirects.